computing-AU/EC202627/README.md

-Define a Function with Name calculate_fine() Pass necessary formal parameters based on test cases
+Define a Function with Name calculate_fine() Pass necessary formal parameters based on test cases.

-    Prints and returns the fine for an overdue book and special message if fine reaches maximum capped amount.
-    Fine = ?, capped at max_fine.

     Parameters:
         book_title   :   Title of the book